 - The 2000s/2010s have seen the growth of the "popular heel".
 A popular heel is not a Tweener.
 They don't feud with other heels, or even have face qualities.
 They are an out and out heel character, but they get cheered by the fans anyway.
 This is usually because the heel is an extremely talented or charismatic wrestler, the audience love the character or gimmick so much that they go nuts cheering for their heel antics, the fans don't like the face they're up against in the feud and go off script by supporting the heel in the feud, or quite simply just because some fans enjoy cheering bad guys because bad guys are cool.
-Notable examples of wrestlers who have been popular heels at various points include Kurt Angle, Mickie James, CM Punk, Beer Money, and probably the Most Triumphant Example Ric Flair.
+Notable examples of wrestlers who have been popular heels at various points include Kurt Angle, Mickie James, CM Punk, Beer Money, Randy Savage, and Ric Flair.
 Unsurprisingly, virtually all popular heels end up capitalising on their popularity by turning face at some point.

 - Xochitl la Terible in Love And Rockets.

 - Megaman Battle Network has the Heel Navis, who are called Heal Navis in the English translation.

 - Idra of the Starcraft Meta Game is one, in large part thanks to his bad sportsmanship and many a Rage Quit on his part.